Craig Clemons

 Craig Clemons (born June 1, 1949) is an American former professional football player who was a safety in the National Football League (NFL).
-He was selected by the Chicago Bears 12th overall in the 1972 NFL draft.
+He was selected in the first round by the Chicago Bears 12th overall in the 1972 NFL draft.
 He played college football for the Iowa Hawkeyes.
 After the 1971 college football season Clemons earned First-team All-American and First-team All-Big Ten honors.